anuraghazra/github-readme-stats/CONTRIBUTING.md

 > **Note**
 > Before submitting pull request, please make sure that your theme pass WCAG 2.0 level AA constrast ration test.
 You can use [this tool](https://webaim.org/resources/contrastchecker/) to check it.

+To contribute your theme you need to edit the [themes/index.js](./themes/index.js) file and add it at the end of the file.

 ## Any contributions you make will be under the MIT Software License